 Full details of staff research interests can be found at https://www.maynoothuniversity.ie/spanish/our-people

 All candidates for postgraduate research degree must have an undergraduate qualification in Spanish or a relevant subject area.
 PhD candidates must have a postgraduate qualification in Spanish or a relevant subject area.
+Candidates normally must have obtained at least a 2nd Class Honours Grade I in their primary degree, or equivalent.
 Applicants for research degrees are requested to contact the Head of Department, enclosing relevant academic transcripts, an outline of the proposed area of research, and the names of two referees.
 Applicants must have a recognised primary degree which is considered equivalent to Irish university primary degree level.

 Minimum English language requirements: